 Imports can be set to be picked up automatically from the /incoming/ directory on the SFTP server.
 For any source format, an import mask can be specified on the Import Automation tab of the source format.
-This enables other systems to deliver files directly to the SFTP that are processed just as if they were uploaded through Upload Dataset.
-These files go through the same import scripts and remappings as when they are uploaded directly.
+This enables other systems to deliver files directly to the SFTP that are processed as if uploaded through Upload Dataset.
+These files go through the same import scripts and remap process as when they are uploaded directly.

 Files not coming in?